hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>
   - Cisco Advanced Malware protection for Endpoints deployment architecture designed to keep data within a network perimeter: <span style="color: #bb6600;">private cloud</span>
   - exclusive capability to a Cisco AMP public cloud instance as compared to a private cloud instance: <span style="color: #bb6600;">ETHOS detection engine</span>
-  - issue of dashboard indicates that the hash is not 64 characters and is non-zero vy adding a custom detection policy to a Cisco AMP deployment and encounters issues with the configuration: <span style="color: #bb6600;">The engineer is attempting to upload a hash created using MD5 instead of SHA-256</span>
   - capabilities of Cisco AMP
     - provides detection, blocking, tracking, analyse and remediation to protect against <span style="color: #bb6600;">targeted persistent malware attacks</span>
     - provides the <span style="color: #bb6600;">root cause of a threat</span> based on the indicators of compromise seen